What’s a downsizer contribution?

 Send it to us

-You can send us the form by email, post/mail, or in person – see our contact us page for details.
+You can send us the downsizer contribution form by email, post/mail, or in person – check out our contact us page for details.
 If you're mailing the form to us, please allow extra time for us to get it before you make your contribution.

 Make the contribution

-Once you’ve checked how much you can contribute, here's how you can deposit it into your super:
+Once you've checked how much you can contribute, there are a few ways you can deposit it into your super:

-Send us a cheque with your downsizer form.
+- Send us a cheque with your downsizer contribution form

 Case study